 Emotion & Impulse Regulation: Anger, Depression, Bipolar Disorder, Anxiety, Self-Criticism, Suicide, Substance Abuse, Game Addiction

-Productivity: Adult ADHD, Procrastination, Project Management, Time Management, Scheduling, Pomodoro, GTD
+Executive Functioning: Adult ADHD, Procrastination, Project Management, Time Management, Scheduling, Productivity, GTD

 Relationship Problems: Couples Therapy, Adult Family Therapy, Trust, Intimacy & Attachment Issues, Contempt, Infidelity

 The therapy I offer you isn’t “just talk”.
 It’s an evidence-based, proven healthcare intervention designed to reduce your suffering and increase the quality of your life.